anath2110/GENEVIC/README.md

-# GENEVIIC
+# GENEVIC
-## GENetic data Exploration and Visualization Intelligent Interactive Console
+## GENetic data Exploration and Visualization Intelligent interactive Console
 This is an intelligent chat assistant that is crafted to facilitate research in Biomedical Informatics for both beginners and intermediate-level researchers.
 ---
 ## Table of Contents